nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 - Note the deprecation messages during `npm install` and follow the instruction if the message offered any.
 - Check the package's npm page at `https://www.npmjs.com/package/<package-name>`. ie: <https://www.npmjs.com/package/express>
   - Check the "last publish" date and versions history to get a sense of its latest activies.
+  - Check if its `package.json` has a `support` field that indicates its support status.
   - Open the "repository" link if it has one to view development activities.

 ### Identifying unmaintained package?